After the course

 What can I study afterwards?

-You can progress from the Foundation in Arts and Social Sciences to a degree in the Faculty of Arts or in the Faculty of Social Sciences (except those in the School of Economics, Finance and Management).
+You can progress from the Foundation in Arts and Social Sciences to a degree in the Faculty of Arts or in the Faculty of Social Sciences.
 You'll find a list of the main subject areas covered on the undergraduate pages of these departments.
-They can be found here: Arts, Humanities, Modern Languages, Education, Policy Studies, Sociology, Politics and International Studies, Law School.
+They can be found here: Arts, Humanities, Modern Languages, Education, Policy Studies, Sociology, Politics and International Studies, Law School, Economics, Accounting and Finance, Management.
 You may be able to combine two or more subjects – for example Drama and English, Philosophy and Theology, or Czech and French – and details are available on the individual subject pages.

 In order to progress to most language courses, including Classics, some proficiency in languages is required and you may need to take the language options within the programme before progressing to a degree.
 It is not usually possible to progress to a Music degree unless you already have a Grade 8 Theory or Practical Award from ABRSM or Trinity, or an A-Level in Music, or are able to complete one of these in parallel with the Foundation in Arts and Social Sciences.
 In order to progress to a Law degree, students will also need to pass the LNAT exam to a satisfactory level: the exam needs to be taken by the middle of January before the law degree commences.
-If you are interested in progressing to a degree in Modern Languages, Classics, Music or Law and have any questions about these additional requirements, please contact us.
+Some degree programmes in the School of Management require candidates to have an A in GCSE mathematics or equivalent.
+If you are interested in progressing to a degree in Modern Languages, Classics, Music, Law or Management, and have any questions about these additional requirements, please contact us.

 While on the Foundation in Arts and Social Sciences, you can also apply via UCAS to other universities and to degree programmes in other Faculties at Bristol.
 A number of students completing the Foundation have been accepted onto degrees in other subjects and at a range of other institutions.